 - Black Stamens (optional)

-- A small amount of Royal Icing or 2 in.
-Ball of black colored fondant
+- Small amount of Royal Icing or 2 in.
+Ball of black fondant

 - Small pastry or art brush

 1. Print an image of butterflies onto regular printer paper.

 (if you are using Vellum, print directly onto it with your edible ink and skip to step 3)

 2. Place a sheet of rice/wafer paper onto your printed image, using your coloring pens, trace the image.

 Wait to dry, then flip over and do the same thing on

 the reverse rough side and let dry again.